 The University, through its review and conduct processes, is looking at all aspects of the Beta Theta Pi tragedy.
 While we understand and have sympathy for those who desire immediate action, it is important to follow proper processes to ensure the integrity of any investigative work and conclusions.
 But we note there is no part of this tragedy that is not under review.

 Our disciplinary process is separate and distinct from any criminal investigation, and the University’s conduct process for the Beta Theta Pi case continues.
-Initial hearings involving 35 students are complete, as part of an ongoing process that includes the right to appeal University findings.
-However, many students involved in this process have taken disciplinary withdrawals from Penn State.
+Hearings involving 32 students are complete.
 Penn State does not publicly disclose details of any individual student’s course through the conduct process, including the outcome of an investigation, or any resulting sanction should a student be found to have violated the Code of Conduct.
-We can say, however, that student conduct violations could include sanctions up to suspension or permanent separation/dismissal from the University.

 HAVE PENN STATE ADMINISTRATORS BEEN IN CONTACT WITH THE PIAZZA FAMILY?

 As the University community continues to mourn the death of student Timothy Piazza, our thoughts remain with Tim’s family and friends for the devastating heartbreak they are experiencing.
 We will always mourn this, and we are committed to honoring the Piazza family’s desire to have meaningful student safety improvements come from this tragedy.